pscedu/psc-wpdocs/hpnssh/HPNSSHInstallation.md

 Make the application with `make -j[num cores]`.
 So if you have an 8 core system you’d use `make -j8`

-###Step 7: Installation
+### Step 7: Installation

 After HPN-SSH successfully builds, install it with `sudo make install`.
 This will install the binaries, configuration files, and generate the unique host keys used.
 At this point you can make changes to the ssh client and server default configuration.
 These files are found, generally, in /etc/hpnssh/ssh_config and sshd_config respectively.
 You may want to change the default port from 2222 to some other value.
 You may also want to enable the NoneCipher and NoneMac options.
 For more information use `man hpnsshd_config` and `man hpnssh_config`.
 Note: The hpnssh client expects the server to be on port 2222 but will fallback to 22 if it’s not found there.
-So if you do change the default port you’ll need to make sure the clients point at the correct port.
+So if you do change the default port, you’ll need to make sure the clients point at the correct port.

-###Step 8: Set up the hpnsshd user.
+### Step 8: Set up the hpnsshd user.

 This user is part of the privilege separation routines used in the pre-authentication sandbox.
 I suggest using the following command: